 - Orange Halloween lights (I bought these lights from Amazon, but if I were to do it again I would choose lights that twinkle)

-- Great Stuff spray foam (I used 3 full cans of foam)- you can buy at Walmart, Home Depot, etc. Any variety should work.
+- Great Stuff spray foam (I used 3 full cans of foam)- you can buy at Walmart, Home Depot, Amazon, etc. Any variety should work!
+This pack of 12 is a good deal if you need foam for other projects.

 - Black spray paint (chalkboard spray paint is best because it’s ultra matte if you don’t want it to look shiny) and red spray paint